Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 Transportation and accommodation: Travel support for foreigners

-One of the concerns foreigners have when traveling within Japan is language and transportation information, but Shimane Prefecture has made progress in providing multilingual support at tourist spots, so you can travel with peace of mind.
+When foreigners travel within Japan, language and transportation information tend to be major concerns.
+Shimane Prefecture has made progress in providing multilingual support, especially in tourist areas, so even first-time visitors can travel with relative peace of mind.

 Foreigner-friendly tourist information

-Major facilities and tourist information centers have pamphlets available in English, Chinese, Korean, and other languages, and staff are also improving their language skills.
+Major tourist facilities and tourist information centers have pamphlets available in English, Chinese, Korean, etc. Staff are gradually improving their ability to speak different languages, creating an environment where it is easier to ask questions and receive advice.

 Plenty of accommodation options

-There are a variety of accommodation options available, from large hotels to inns, private lodgings, and guesthouses.
-You can choose from a variety of options depending on your budget and the purpose of your experience, making it popular with foreigners.
+Shimane Prefecture has a wide variety of accommodation options, from large hotels to traditional inns, private lodgings, and guesthouses.
+You can choose from a variety of accommodations depending on your budget and travel purpose, so it can accommodate a wide range of needs, from backpackers to family vacationers.

 The current state and future of inbound tourism